 Strange and Unscientific Health Claims on ZuPoo Website

-Umzu claims in a blog post about ZuPoo that "toxic waste" builds up in the body and the body becomes a "walking vessel of fecal toxicity."
+As shown above, Umzu claims in a blog post about ZuPoo that "toxic waste" builds up in the body and the body becomes a "walking vessel of fecal toxicity."
 These claims are uncited, illogical and unscientific.

-This blog post previously had the absurd title: “Scientists Confirm: The Average Person is Carrying Around 5-20 Pounds of Poop in Their Body At Any Time.”
+This blog post previously had the title: “Scientists Confirm: The Average Person is Carrying Around 5-20 Pounds of Poop in Their Body At Any Time.”
 Umzu has changed the title since our review was initially published.

 The claim is also made in the same promotional article that if you are not producing well-formed stools after each meal then there is "toxic build-up" inside your digestive system.
-This is false and again zero proof is provided for this claim.
+This is unscientific and again zero proof is provided for this claim.

 We visited the ZuPOO product page on Umzu's website while researching this article.
 We never consented to any marketing emails or input our email anywhere on their website.